-This is exactly where Employee Recognition comes in.
-It’s also the reason money by itself often isn’t enough to keep employees engaged.
-Money can be counted, but when it comes to Employee Engagement, it’s how someone or something made them feel that really counts.
-To quote Maya Angelou, “at the end of the day people won’t remember what you said or did, they will remember how you made them feel.”
+This is exactly where employee recognition comes in, and it’s also the reason money by itself often isn’t enough to keep employees engaged.
+Money can be counted, but when it comes to employee engagement, it's how someone or something made them feel that really counts.
+To quote Maya Angelou, “at the end of the day people won't remember what you said or did, they will remember how you made them feel.”
 So with a way to finally take money out of the equation, it all boils down to how an employee feels about their job.
-Any job can produce a paycheck.
-But the right job will cover money, and provide reasons to be engaged.
+Any job can produce a paycheck, but the right job will cover money and provide reasons to be engaged.

 Employee Recognition Goes the Extra Mile

 We value rewards because of the feeling we get when we are appreciated.
 The physical object we get serves as a reminder of the good feelings we had when we got it.
 And since we’re not going to expect another direct-deposit prize every two weeks, the Law of Diminishing Utility won’t apply.
 Our prize is special to us.
 We give it greater value.